ReachableCEO/StartupStarterPackage/src/ProductPlan/Glossary-Standard-Terms.md

 ### Abuse prevention

-Prevention of abuse (e.g., using our system to send spam).
+Prevention of abuse (./e.g., using our system to send spam.md).

 ### Auditability